JetBrains/Qodana/topics/teamcity.md

    **Report ID** uniquely identifies the report to let you distinguish between multiple reports when several inspection steps are configured within a single build.

-   The **Forward reports to TeamCity tests** checkbox configures %product% report availability in the [Test](https://www.jetbrains.com/help/teamcity/build-results-page.html#Tests+Tab) tab of TeamCity UI.
+   The **Forward reports to TeamCity tests** checkbox configures %instance% report availability in the [Test](https://www.jetbrains.com/help/teamcity/build-results-page.html#Tests+Tab) tab of TeamCity UI.
 Using this option, you can view codebase problems along with other problems detected.